gitbush/jobseek/docs/testing/testing.md

 # Jobseek testing

-All testing was done manually.
+All testing was done manually throughout development and at project end.

 ## User Stories